Matheus-Garbelini/sweyntooth_bluetooth_low_energy_attacks/README.md

 * Fitbiy Inspire Crash & CubiTag deadlock - https://www.youtube.com/watch?v=Iw8sIBLWE_w
 * Eve Energy & August Smart Lock crash - https://www.youtube.com/watch?v=rge1XeJVpag&t=6s

+#### Libraries included in this PoC

+This PoC uses well maintained libraries such as [Scapy](https://github.com/secdev/scapy) and [Colorama](https://github.com/tartley/colorama).
+The BLE packet crafting and dissection is done via customized Scapy protocol layers ([bluetooth4LE](https://github.com/Matheus-Garbelini/sweyntooth_bluetooth_low_energy_attacks/blob/master/libs/scapy/layers/bluetooth4LE.py) and [bluetooth.py](https://github.com/Matheus-Garbelini/sweyntooth_bluetooth_low_energy_attacks/blob/master/libs/scapy/layers/bluetooth.py)).
+There's a [merge in progress](https://github.com/secdev/scapy/pull/2215) to include our additions in Scapy's main repository.

 ### Getting Started

 SweynTooth uses the [Nordic nRF52840 Dongle](https://www.nordicsemi.com/?sc_itemid={CDCCA013-FE4C-4655-B20C-1557AB6568C9}) to send raw link layer packets to and from the vulnerable peripheral.
-It is necessary to flash the driver firmware to the board before starting the Python 2.7 pr.
+It is necessary to flash the driver firmware to the board before starting the Python 2.7 scripts.

 The binary of our firmware code is on the `nRF52_driver_firmware.zip` file.
 You need to install nrfutil tool to flash the firmware on the board.
 Remember to put the nRF52840 on DFU mode before flashing (reset the USB dongle while it is connected to your PC by pressing the reset button).
 You can run the following commands to install the Python dependencies and to flash the firmware: